 When you publish a 3D model from the BioDigital Human web app, the model gets packaged in what we call the Human Viewer, or simply the Viewer.
 The Viewer, which was built to let you load and interact with 3D models in a browser or an application (all without a login!), can be published in two formats:

-Because the Viewer is essentially small webpage, it can operate independently from other webpages or applications, and it therefore can be opened in your browser as a standalone URL.
+Because the Viewer is essentially small webpage, it can operate independently from other webpages or applications, and it therefore can be opened in your browser as a standalone link, or URL.

-If you would like to direct learners directly to one of your 3D models and don't need it to be embedded into a webpage, select Copy URL when you publish it.
+If you would like to direct learners directly to one of your 3D models and do not need it to be embedded into a webpage, select Copy Link when you publish it.
 This will generate a link that you can paste into a webpage, email, or document.

 For instructions on how to embed an iframe into common applications and learning management systems (LMS), see our collection of embedding how-tos in Integrating 3D Models.